Richard Bell (artist): Career

-In 2003, Bell co-founded the Indigenous art collective proppaNOW, with Jennifer Herd, Vernon Ah Kee, Fiona Foley and others.
+In 2003, Bell co-founded the Indigenous art collective proppaNOW, with Jennifer Herd, Vernon Ah Kee, and others.
 In the same year, his work came to the attention of the wider public for Scientia E Metaphysica (Bell's Theorem).

 In 2006, the Queensland art critic Rex Butler profiled his work for Australian Art Collector magazine.

 Bell caused controversy in April 2011 after revealing that he had selected the winner of the prestigious Sir John Sulman Prize through the toss of a coin.

 In 2011 Bell was interviewed in a digital story and oral history for the State Library of Queensland's James C Sourris AM Collection.
 In the interview Bell talks to art historian Rex Butler about the development of his artistic practice, about winning the NATSIAA award, and the artist group proppaNOW.

 In March 2012, Bell won a court case against a person who had issued a take-down notice in 2011, for "unjustifiable threats of copyright infringement", and was awarded A$147,000 in damages, setting "an important precedent".

 In 2013 he presented the eight-episode TV series Colour Theory on National Indigenous Television.

 His self-portrait was a finalist of the 2015 Archibald Prize.

 Bell created a new series of paintings and an installation for display at documenta 15, a major exhibition in Germany, in 2022.